mglerner/IntroToBiophysics/README.md

 (Chapter 5) Cells moving around in a fluid environment see a *fundamentally* different physical world than you do.
-On a pool table, the inertial forces we learned about in the mechanics part of intro Physics tell you everything you need to know.
+On a pool table, the inertial forces we learned about in the mechanics part of intro physics tell you everything you need to know.
 For a bacteria swimming in a lake, inertial forces are far less important than viscous forces.
 The **Reynolds number** is a relationship between speed, size, density and viscosity that characterizes the relationship between